 A clear example would be where you already notified the business owner of the deductions from your salary.
 If you inform such an employer while pointing them to the relevant laws and your employment contract, the wage deduction becomes willful when they don’t pay you compensation for the salary lost.

-How Can I Avoid Being a Victim of Unpaid Wages?
+How Can I Avoid Being a Victim of Unpaid Wages in Columbus?

 The economic power of employers is the primary reason for unpaid wages.
 So, business owners often oppress salaried employees, low-wage workers, and other types of workers by withholding their wages for hours worked.
 Such common violations are also relatively high in the private sector.

 Hence, federal labor laws, minimum wage laws, and other employment laws exist to level the playing field.
-Moreover, overtime lawyers and Ohio unpaid wage attorneys have protected Columbus employees, armed with wage theft laws for decades.
+Moreover, overtime lawyers and Columbus unpaid wages attorneys have protected Columbus employees, armed with wage theft laws for decades.
 However, a worker can play a significant role in protecting themselves from becoming a victim of wage theft.
 The tips below can help you.

 Know Your Legal Rights